cloudfoundry/docs-cfcr/docs/overview/architecture.md

 	The diagram uses Kubo, the old name for CFCR.

 The master nodes that run the Kubernetes API register themselves with the Cloud Foundry TCP router.
 The TCP router acts as both the public and internal endpoint for the Kubernetes API to route traffic to the master nodes of a CFCR instance.
 All traffic to the API goes through the Cloud Foundry TCP router and then to a healthy node.

-You should keep Cloud Foundry and CFCR in separate subnets, to avoid the BOSH Directors from trying to provision the same addresses.
-But the Cloud Foundry subnet must be able to route traffic directly to the CFCR subnet.

 The diagram above specifies CIDR ranges for demonstration purposes, as well as a public router in front of the Cloud Foundry `gorouter` and `tcp-router`, which is typical in Cloud Foundry deployments.